 How Much Can You Borrow?

-- Your property portfolio: your lender will send a surveyor over to give you a professional valuation
+- Your property portfolio: your lender will send a surveyor over to give you a professional valuation.

 - Your age and health condition

-That said it only takes a few seconds to see how much tax-exempt cash you could unleash with our online equity release calculator.
+That said, it only takes a few seconds to see how much tax-exempt cash you could unleash with our online equity release calculator.

-However, even with all the fantastic features of this plan, it’s always vital that you consider all your choices carefully and seek specialist advice from your financial consultant.
-It would be best if you also involved your family to ensure you make the best decision.
+However, even with all the fantastic features of this plan, it’s vital that you consider all your choices carefully and seek specialist advice from your financial consultant.
+It is also best to involve your family to ensure you make the best decision.